GTAUN/wl-gamemode/README.md

 FEATURE
 -----------------
-* Focus on the user friendly design.
-* Targeting on powerful and good visual qualities.
+* The project may contain many components, you may decide whether part of the components you want to enabled or disable at any time.
+* Providing a interactive service interface for all components, which allows coordination with other components.
+* Component/Service based development of low coupling.
+* Flexible dialog design, you may add sections(in dialogs) when needed.
 * Multi-language Support.
-* Using dialogs as the main user interface, using the command line as secondary function.
-* Flexible dialog design, you may add sections(in dialogs) when needed.
-* Using hot-keys in order to simplify basic instructions.
 * Supports the translation between Simplified Chinese and Traditional Chinese （Based on Shoebill).
-* The project may contain many components, you may decide whether part of the components you want to enabled or disable at any time.
-* Providing a interactive interface for all components, which allows coordination with other components.
 * Using YAML as the format of the configuration files.
 * Using MongoDB Database (and Morphia ORM) as data storage.